davidbeleznay/DigitalForesterApp/README.md

 - Implemented better spacing and visual hierarchy throughout the form
 - Created consistent styling for all form elements and sections

-### Road Risk Assessment Improvements
-- Simplified user flow to create new assessment directly when selecting the tool
-- Added factor-specific comment fields for detailed documentation
-- Implemented risk category override capability with justification field
-- Created consistent assessment storage in localStorage
-- Added support for viewing recent assessments on the home screen

 ### Navigation Structure
 - AppRouter: Top-level router that sets up the main routes (/, /road-risk, /road-risk/edit/:id, /culvert/*, /history)
 - CulvertToolNavigator: Specialized router for the Culvert Tool's multi-screen workflow

 ## Next Steps

-1. Implement the Consequence Factors section with interactive scoring buttons
-2. Build the Optional Assessments section with toggles and selections
+1. Implement the Optional Assessments section with toggles and selections
-3. Create the Results section with risk calculation and categorization
-4. Connect photo upload functionality with device camera integration
+2. Connect photo upload functionality with device camera integration
-5. Implement PDF export for assessment reports
+3. Implement PDF export for assessment reports
+4. Add ability to save final report as PDF
-6. Complete the implementation of the Culvert Sizing Tool with calculation algorithms
+5. Complete the implementation of the Culvert Sizing Tool with calculation algorithms
-7. Add offline functionality for field use
+6. Add offline functionality for field use
+7. Implement user authentication for multi-user support

 ## Dependencies